Stargirl has now completed its freshman season, so we thought we’d play a game of 101 fun facts.

-There are a load of characters who have father issues in the first season for various reasons:
+There is a load of characters who have father issues in the first season for various reasons:

 - Courtney’s biological father, Sam Kurtis abandoned her and Barbara and only returned to their lives when he wanted his daughter’s treasured locket.
-This incident makes Courtney realise that her mother was right; Pat has always been the father figure in her life and that he is her true dad.
+This incident makes Courtney realise that her mother was right; Pat has always been the father figure in her life.

-- Henry Jr’s father, Henry King Snr/Brainwave always bullied him into doing what he wanted.
-When Henry learned he had powers, he thought he could revert his dad back to the side of good but learned very quickly he didn’t want to change.
+- Henry Jr’s father, Henry King Snr/Brainwave, bullied him into doing what he wanted.
+When Henry learned he had powers, he thought he could revert his dad to the side of good but learned he didn’t want to change.

-- While Beth isn’t exactly estranged from her father James Chapel, she feels that her dad as well as her mother see her as a burden seeing as she is now old enough to look after herself.
+- While Beth is not exactly estranged from her father, James Chapel, she feels that her dad sees her as a burden seeing as she is old enough to look after herself.

-- Mike isn’t estranged from Pat Dugan, but he grows jealous of all the time his dad spends with stepsister, Courtney.
+- Mike isn’t estranged from Pat Dugan, but he grows jealous of the time his dad spends with Courtney.

 #44: Rick’s Protectiveness